modsim/ChromaHD-mixdtools/mixd2pvtu/README.md

 # MIXD2PVTU

 This program can convert MIXD files to PVTU for visualization.
 It is MPI enabled.
 The source code is derived from Loic Wendling's projects given out to students of ParaCompSS19 and modified to handle tetrahedrons.
+The code is general enough that changing constants.h is sufficient to handle other unstructured element types as well.

 The code is relatively crude, but functional.